holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/01_directory_management/lesson_plan.md

 ## Essential Questions

-- How do I best organize information so I can later retreive it?
+- How do I best organize information so I can later retrieve it?

 ## Lesson Plan